Substra/substra-documentation/docs/source/operations/walkthrough/20-orchestrator-deployment.rst

         - name: our-channel
           organizations: [ingen, biotechnica]

-   | We have created one channel with two organizations, named ``ingen`` and ``biotechnica``.
+   | This creates one channel with two organizations, named ``ingen`` and ``biotechnica``.

-Here you have created the configuration required to have a running orchestrator that can support a Substra network.
-If you want you can jump directly to the section :ref:`deploy-orchestrator`.
-You can also follow along the next sections to enhance the security of your orchestrator.
+The next section improves security and is mandatory for true production deployments that communicate over unsecured networks.
+But, for test deployments or secured networks, you can skip to :ref:`deploy-orchestrator`.

 .. _ops set up TLS: